peterbuga/HASS-sonoff-ewelink/README.md

   - ability to control devices with multiple switches
   - added mobile app specified device-name as default to be listed in HA entity, added `entity_name` option and removed the default `sonoff_` prefix
   - fixed bug that will show device as unavailable in the grace period
-- 2018.11.29
-  - shared devices from another account can be used also
+- 2018.11.29 shared devices from another account can be used also
 - 2018.11.28
   - mobile app-like login to the closest region
   - added `scan_interval` option
   - added `grace_period` option

 ## Requests / Bugs
-Feel free to properly ask support for new devices [using these guidelines](https://github.com/peterbuga/HASS-sonoff-ewelink/tree/master/sonoff-debug) / report bugs / request features / fork (& pull request) and I'll try to see what I can do.
+Feel free to properly ask support for new devices using the guidelines mentioned in the section above regarding the `debug` section (or [the older basic version](https://github.com/peterbuga/HASS-sonoff-ewelink/tree/master/sonoff-debug)) / report bugs / request features / fork (& pull request) and I'll try to see what I can do.

 ## Credits
 - most of the logic & code was done (partialy) porting this awesome repo (+those that it extends itself) https://github.com/howanghk/homebridge-ewelink